kyma-project/cloud-manager/docs/contributor/test-plan-unittesting.md

   - Write their own fake/mock object
   - Use testify/mock and/or mockery if needed.

-- For mocking a http server, e.g. a call to gcp, net.http.httptest to be used
+- For mocking an HTTP server, e.g. a call to gcp, net.http.httptest to be used

 - To test a unit in isolation, which calls k8s APIs in its logic, pass fake k8s client instead.

   ### Code style and naming convention

   - A test should follow this signature: func Test<Method Name>(t *testing.T). <Method Name> should be replaced by the source code method to be unit tested.
-  - When unit testing a method need more than one logical test, as it has conditional execution path depending on the input, one of the following approaches must be taken:
+  - When unit testing a method needs more than one logical test, as it has a conditional execution path depending on the input, one of the following approaches must be taken:
-    - A testify.suite.Suite to be created with as many methods as needed to test all execution pathes.
+    - A testify.suite.Suite to be created with as many methods as needed to test all execution paths.
     - A series of subtests to be executed with this signature: t.Run("name of the test, func(t *testing.T){...}).
     - Naming of the methods/subtests for both above options should be in upper camel case and should convey the scenario/path it is testing.